-I Hate Running Backwards is a procedurally generated roguelike shmup which has you running backwards throughout the whole game.
+I Hate Running Backwards is a procedurally generated roguelike shmup that has you running backwards throughout the whole game.
 Originally set as a Serious Sam game, Developer Digital and Binx Interactive have opted to make the game a mash-up of all of the publishers greatest characters.

 The uniqueness of I Hate Running Backwards is the fact that you are, literally, running backwards towards the top of the screen.
 So, whereas a standard shmup may see you flying on the right-hand side heading left, or at the bottom of the screen whilst things come down at you, you’re actually having to both take out the approaching onslaught from the lower edge of the screen as well as avoiding obstacles at the top.
 The first thing this actually reminded me of was those annoying running missions in games like Crash Bandicoot where you’re running towards the screen, having to dodge oncoming obstacles with a split second notice.
 Thankfully, I Hate Running Backwards is much more forgiving due to its zoomed out nature and the speed at which the screen scrolls.

 Does the twist on the gameplay make much difference to the game as a whole though?
 Not really.
 It’s still a standard shooter where you can only shoot in one direction (straight down) with the main difference being that you’re at the top of the screen moving up instead of being at the bottom of the screen moving up.
-The core mechanic in place which makes this a bloody hard game is the fact that its roguelike.
+The core mechanic in place which makes this a bloody hard game is that it’s a roguelike.
 When I say it’s hard, I’m not exaggerating.
 You’ll be stuck on the first level for quite a while as you experiment with the various characters in order to work out which one suits you best.

 Speaking of the characters, the game’s roster is made up of beloved Devolver Digital franchises such as Serious Sam, Hotline Miami and Shadow Warrior.
 I thought this was a cool addition as each character has their own form of attack and statistics.
 The aesthetic of the characters and the game, in general, is unusual though as it’s kind of Minecraft-esque in its appearance with blocky heads and buildings which explode into tiny squares when you smash through them.